 Connecticut's adjusted net pension liability (ANPL), our measure of the government's pension burden, is significantly above the 50state median.
-As of the state's 2017 financial statements, ANPL was \$71.2 billion, or 360% of own-source governmental revenue, and 27.3% of state GDP, ranking second highest among the states for both measures.
+As of the state's 2018 financial statements, ANPL was \$62 billion, or 22.6% of state GDP.
+In 2017, the state ranked second highest among the states for this measure.
 The state participates in several pension systems, of which the most significant are the State Employees Retirement System (SERS) and the Teachers Retirement System (TRS).
 Connecticut is among the handful of states that take responsibility for directly funding teacher pensions.
 Moody's ANPL reflects certain adjustments made to improve comparability of reported pension liabilities.

+Pension contributions remain a very significant and growing part of the state's budget.
 The state contributes the full amount of its actuarially determined contributions, about \$2.57 billion in fiscal 2018.
 It is required via bond indenture to pay the full required contribution to the TRS plan and by collective bargaining to do the same for SERS.
 Even so, its 2017 contributions were not enough to prevent its net pension liability (NPL) from growing even if investment returns all the actuarial assumptions associated with the plan had come to fruition.
 The contributions were about 80% of our "tread water" benchmark, which is the payment covering the year's newly accrued service costs and interest on the NPL.
-The assumed rate of investment return on the TRS fund assets, which also is used the discount the liabilities, was reduced to 8% from 8.5% starting with the 2016 valuation.
-This led to a significant increase in the contribution for fiscal 2018, which has been partly offset by a requirement that teachers contribute an additional 1% of salary to the plan.